AndCake/zino/README.md

 Zino offers two methods to support your testing efforts:

  * importTag(pathToTag) - imports a Zino component into the registry so that it can be used for testing
- * matchesSnapshot(tagExample, data) - renders the tag as if it were used in a browser and checks if a previous snapshot of it has changed
+ * matchesSnapshot(tagExample[, props][, name][, callback]) - renders the tag as if it were used in a browser and checks if a previous snapshot of it has changed.
+If the name is provided, the snapshot file will have an infix with that name making it easier to locate a specific test result.
+If the callback is provided, it is called after the component has been rendered.
+The reference to the component is handed into the callback function.

 Since events will usually trigger state changes, these events can be simulated by calling the matchesSnapshot method with the data parameter, which allows you to overwrite props values.
 For our [todolist tag](https://bitbucket.org/rkunze/zinojs/src/master/examples/src/todolist.html) example, this could look like that: